mbahri/mbahri.github.io/index.md

 Besides what I do at work, I am interested in a variety of topics in Machine Learning, notably in statistical learning and optimisation.

-* Non-euclidean geometry in Machine Learning (manifold learning, riemannian optimisation)
+* Non-euclidean geometry in Machine Learning (manifold learning, Riemannian optimisation)
 * Approximate inference in probabilistic graphical models
 * Representation learning and component analysis
 * Tensor methods, sparse coding, compressed sensing (see my MSc thesis)